A unique forum for representatives from universities and industry to find better ways to partner

 View Bio

-Rebecca, our operations and HR director, has more than 20 years’ experience in corporate and non-profit relations.
+Rebecca, our chief administrative officer, has more than 20 years’ experience in corporate and non-profit relations.
 Her expertise covers a wide range of areas, including public relations, human resources and employee relations, event planning, and business and program management.
 She earned a master’s degree in leadership from Nova Southeastern University and a bachelor’s degree in psychology from Florida Atlantic University.
 Rebecca resides in Irmo, SC with her husband, a retired Marine Corps helicopter pilot, and their two daughters.

 Lisa Frierson Staggers